drinkjava2/enhancedjdbc/README-ENGLISH.md

-(English instruction please see [README-ENGLISH.md](README-ENGLISH.md) )
-## jDbPro
+## EnhancedJDBC
 Open source agreement: [Apache 2.0] (http://www.apache.org/licenses/LICENSE-2.0)

-jDbPro is a JDBC persistence layer tool built on Apache Commons DbUtils and enhanced with dynamic SQL functionality.
+EnhancedJDBC is a JDBC persistence layer tool built on Apache Commons DbUtils and enhanced with dynamic SQL functionality.
 It is a project (packaging JDBC, supporting multiple SQL scripts) (as the ORM project kernel).
 But it is also a stand-alone tool that can be used alone, and its operating environment is Java6 or above.
 As the kernel of the ORM project, jDbPro only focuses on improving the ease of use of JDBC operations.
 It does not consider advanced functions such as object mapping, association mapping, cross-database, paging, etc. These advanced functions belong to the scope of ORM tools such as jSqlBox. jSqlBox is designed to design each function point as a separate small project, to isolate their interdependence, each small project can be used separately, integrated into jSqlBox, which will be all functions like Hibernate Persistence layer tools that are bundled together and cannot be used separately are different.
 The tool projects that have been developed under this concept are:

 1. jDialects, which is a SQL paging, DDL support, and JPA support tool that supports more than 70 dialects.
 It is used to solve the problem of cross-database development using JDBC tools.